-Knock Outs are compact plants at 3 to 4 feet (0.9 to 1.2 meters) tall and wide.
+Knock Outs are compact plants at 3 to 4 feet (1 m.) tall and wide.
 Still, roses planted in zone 9 tend to grow large and tall.
 You may need to allow more space for each plant, or you may need to prune them to keep them smaller.
 It’s also a good idea to prune to thin the branches and let more light and air into the interior.

 When hot, dry weather comes around, spider mites or other small critters may appear on your rose bushes.
 Hosing down your plants is usually the most effective way to deal with these pests.
 Spray them in the early morning from top and bottom with a strong jet of water.